-- 5. If the Board of Regents requires the adoption of a policy on sexual misconduct pursuant to subsection 1, an institution within the System shall make the policy on sexual misconduct publicly available not later than the start of each academic year: - (a) Upon request, to a prospective student, current student or employee of the institution; and - (b) On the Internet website maintained by the institution. - 6.
-As used in this section, "student" includes, without limitation, a former student of the institution who took a leave of absence or withdrew from the institution due to being a complainant of an alleged incident of sexual misconduct. - Sec.
-17. If the Board of Regents requires the adoption of a policy on sexual misconduct pursuant to section 16 of this act, the policy must include, without limitation, information on: - 1.
-The procedures by which a student or employee at the institution within the System may report or disclose an alleged incident of sexual misconduct that occurred on or off a campus of the institution; - 2.
+- 4. After an initial policy on sexual misconduct is adopted by an institution within the System, the opportunity for comment by an internal or external entity pursuant to subsection 3 applies only to a substantive change to the policy, as determined by the institution. - 5.
+If the Board of Regents requires the adoption of a policy on sexual misconduct pursuant to subsection 1, an institution within the System shall make the policy on sexual misconduct publicly available not later than the start of each academic year:

+- (a) Upon request, to a prospective student, current student or employee of the institution; and - (b) On the Internet website maintained by the institution. - Sec.
+18. A policy on sexual misconduct adopted pursuant to section 17 of this act must include, without limitation, information on: - 1.
+The procedures by which a student or employee at an institution within the System may report or disclose an alleged incident of sexual misconduct that occurred on or off a campus of the institution; - 2.
 Supportive measures, including, without limitation: - (a) Changing academic, living, campus transportation or work arrangements; - (b) Taking a leave of absence from the institution in response to an alleged incident of sexual misconduct; - (c) How to request supportive measures; and - (d) The process to have any supportive measures reviewed by the institution; - 3.
 Appropriate local, state and federal law enforcement agencies, including, without limitation, the contact information for a law enforcement agency; and - 4.
-The grievance process of the institution for investigating and resolving a report of an alleged incident of sexual misconduct pursuant to Title IX of the Education Amendments Act of 1972, 20 U.S.C. §§ 1681 et seq., the policy on sexual misconduct adopted pursuant to section 16 of this act and, if required by the Board of Regents, the requirements of section 15 of this act. - Sec.
-17.5.
-1. To the extent practicable, the Board of Regents may require an institution within the System to enter into a memorandum of understanding with a local law enforcement agency of the jurisdiction in which the main campus of the institution is located to establish the respective roles and responsibilities of the institution and the law enforcement agency relating to the prevention of and response to alleged incidents of sexual misconduct on-campus and off-campus.
-Such a memorandum of understanding must, without limitation:
+The grievance process of the institution for investigating and resolving a report of an alleged incident of sexual misconduct. - Sec.
+18.3.
+(Deleted by amendment.) - Sec.
+18.5.
+(Deleted by amendment.) - Sec.
+19. 1.
+The Board of Regents may require an institution within the System to enter into a memorandum of understanding with an organization that assists persons involved in sexual misconduct.
+The memorandum of understanding may, without limitation: - (a) Allow for cooperation and training between the institution and the organization that assists persons involved in sexual misconduct to establish an understanding of the: - (1) Responsibilities that the institution and organization that assists persons involved in sexual misconduct have in responding to a report or disclosure of an alleged incident of sexual misconduct; and - (2) Procedures of the institution for providing support and services to students and employees; - (b) Require an organization that assists persons involved in sexual misconduct to: - (1) Assist with developing policies, programming or training at the institution regarding sexual misconduct;